ajay-vikram/ajay-vikram.github.io/BCI.md

 | **S4**      | **70K**    | **0.75**      |

-*The results shown above are for the 3rd sessions of Monkey 1
+*The results shown above are for the 3rd session of Monkey 1

 [Back](/)